 Threat intelligence can provide timely information that helps organizations better position security controls and manage risk.
 Too often, organizations spend time and money deploying security solutions and resources in the wrong places.
 Instead of “boiling the ocean,” or engaging in “defense in depth,” an organization that properly uses threat intelligence can build a strong defense with fewer resources to protect against threat actors.
 In other words, using threat intelligence correctly can allow businesses to work smarter, not harder, when it comes to their cybersecurity approach.
 Information and analysis of the latest cyber threats pose formidable protection for all businesses.
 The alternative can be costly.

-Consider these recent statistics:
+Consider these following statistics:

 6. What is a threat feed?